The Tribute by Martin Mondrus (born 1925), 26 x 36 inches oil on canvas. Class of Winter 1954.

 Simon K. Chiu Vice President

 Simon K. Chiu is currently a member of the Board of Councilors at University of Southern California School of Architecture.
+He currently serves on the Board of Directors at the Crocker Art Museum in Sacramento, California.
 He is an honorary trustee at the Palm Springs Art Museum, and a founding member of its Architecture and Design Center in Palm Springs, California.
 From 2005 to 2015, Simon served on the Board of Directors at the Pasadena Museum of California Art, at which he lent his support in fundraising activities, exhibition programming, and research publications among other responsibilities.
-He helped initiate and organize major early California artist’s retrospective exhibitions and publications, including Edgar Payne: The Scenic Journey (2012), Armin Hansen: The Artful Voyage (2015), E. Charlton Fortune: The Colorful Spirit (2017), Granville Redmond: The Eloquent Palette (2020), among others.
+He initiated and helped organize major early California artist’s retrospective exhibitions and publications, including Edgar Payne: The Scenic Journey (2012), Armin Hansen: The Artful Voyage (2015), E. Charlton Fortune: The Colorful Spirit (2017), Granville Redmond: The Eloquent Palette (2020).
 Simon is a candidate for Ph.D. in Architecture at the University of Southern California (USC).
 He earned a Master of Engineering in Membrane Lightweight Structures, at the TU Wien, and a Master of Real Estate Development and Bachelor of Architecture at USC.
 In addition, he earned a professional certificate in Fundraising Management for Non-profit Organization at University of California, Irvine.